Citing and Referencing

-- DCU Library Guide to Harvard Style of Citing & Referencing (printable PDF version).
+DCU Library Guide to Harvard Style of Citing & Referencing (online) - printed version (pdf)

-Training is available to all students on How to avoid Plagiarism - using the Harvard Style.
+DCU Library staff give classes/workshops to all students on How to avoid Plagiarism - using the Harvard Style .
 Details on our calendar of classes and workshops for all training.

 Visit LETScite our online tutorial for information on avoiding plagiarism and how to cite and reference correctly using the Harvard Style.